 The NHS does not recommend the use of commercial allergy-testing kits as these are often unreliable and of a lower standard than those used by the NHS and private clinics.
 Rest assured, we use only the highest quality and most cutting-edge diagnostic tools and methods here at the Cadogan Clinic.

-Skin allergies can be treated using lotions, creams and medicines, depending on the severity of symptoms.
+Skin Allergies can be treated using lotions, creams and medicines, depending on the severity of symptoms.

 Antihistamines